Articles, Thought Pieces

-Proxy Solicitation – frequently asked questions
+Proxy solicitation – frequently asked questions

 Boudicca works with both issuers and activist shareholders with the ultimate aim of maximising positive shareholder voting for the client.
 Typically, this will initially involve thorough analysis, risk assessments, shareholder identification and engagement exercises prior to a full service proxy solicitation and vote-tracking campaign.
-Below is a list of questions we are frequently asked receive:
+Below is a list of questions we are frequently asked:

 01: Why proxy solicitation?

 The use of proxy consultants serves ultimately to maximise positive shareholder voting for the client.
 This may be essential to ensure that quorum and majority requirements are met.
 Certain instances such as related-party transactions require the approval of independent shareholders that companies may be unfamiliar with compared to their major shareholders.
 Both on a long and short-term basis, proxy consultants can ensure that the company has an up-to-date knowledge of its shareholder base through share register analysis and facilitation of engagement with the actual vote decision makers amongst the shareholder base that will reduce their dependence on proxy adviser policies and ‘tick-box’ compliance.
 In an activist situation, a proxy solicitation consultant should be used not just to win but to do so by a margin that will discourage the dissenter from requisitioning another shareholder meeting and the associated management time and costs that this will incur.

 In response to the ever-increasing threat of shareholder activism in the UK (accounting for half of all European activism), proxy consultants also help to monitor and provide effective rebuttals for any approaches by shareholder activists.
 Proxy consultants occupy a valuable place in the advisory roster especially whenever a level of focus or expertise is required to fully maximise positive shareholder voting.

 02: What problems do proxy consultants solve?